Great Migration (African American): Causes

 The primary factors for migration among southern African Americans were segregation, indentured servitude, convict leasing, an increase in the spread of racist ideology, widespread lynching (nearly 3,500 African Americans were lynched between 1882 and 1968), and lack of social and economic opportunities in the South.
 Some factors pulled migrants to the north, such as labor shortages in northern factories brought about by World War I, resulting in thousands of jobs in steel mills, railroads, meatpacking plants, and the automobile industry.
 The pull of jobs in the north was strengthened by the efforts of labor agents sent by northern businessmen to recruit southern workers.
 Northern companies offered special incentives to encourage Black workers to relocate, including free transportation and low-cost housing.

-During World War I, there was a decline in European immigrants, which caused Northern factories to feel the impact of a low supply of workers.
+During World War I, there was a decline in European immigrants, which slowed the supply of workers for Northern factories.
 Around 1.2 million European immigrants arrived during 1914 while only 300,000 arrived the next year.
 The enlistment of workers into the military had also affected the labor supply.
-This created a wartime opportunity in the North for African Americans, as the Northern industry sought a new labor supply in the South.
+This created a wartime opportunity in the North for African Americans, as the Northern industry sought a new labor supply from the South.

 There were many advantages for Northern jobs compared to Southern jobs including wages that could be double or more.
-Sharecropping, agricultural depression, the widespread infestation of the boll weevil, and flooding also provided motives for African Americans to move into the Northern Cities.
-The lack of political power, representation, and social opportunities due to a culture regulated by Jim Crow laws also motivated African Americans to migrate Northward.
+The southern sharecropping system, an agricultural depression, the widespread infestation of the cotton boll weevil, and flooding also provided motivation for African Americans to move to Northern cities.
+The South's pervasive exclusion of African Americans from political power, their lack of representation, and a dearth of social opportunities - in a culture regulated by Jim Crow laws - also motivated African Americans to migrate Northward.

 First Great Migration (1910–1940)

-When the Emancipation Proclamation was signed in 1863, less than 8% of the African American population lived in the Northeastern or Midwestern United States.
-This began to change over the next decade; by 1880, migration was underway to Kansas.
-The U.S. Senate ordered an investigation into it.
+When the Emancipation Proclamation was signed in 1863, less than 8% of the African-American population lived in the Northeastern or Midwestern United States.
+This began to change over the next decade to such an extent that a U.S. Senate committee ordered an investigation into the causes of the mass migration from the South during the preceding decade, especially to Kansas, where many sought refuge.
 In 1900, about 90% of Black Americans still lived in Southern states.

 Between 1910 and 1930, the African-American population increased by about 40% in Northern states as a result of the migration, mostly in the major cities.
 The cities of Philadelphia, Detroit, Chicago, Cleveland, Baltimore, and New York City had some of the biggest increases in the early part of the twentieth century.
 Tens of thousands of Black workers were recruited for industrial jobs, such as positions related to the expansion of the Pennsylvania Railroad.
 Because changes were concentrated in cities, which had also attracted millions of new or recent European immigrants, tensions rose as the people competed for jobs and scarce housing.
 Tensions were often most severe between ethnic Irish, defending their recently gained positions and territory, and recent immigrants and Black people.